barbell-math/util/generators/structDefaultInit/README.md

 false to not add one
 1. import (string) (optional): a import to include in the generated code file.
 This is useful when the default value is derived from a value in an external package.
-This value is treated as a string, meaning whatever text is in the string will be what is placed in the generated code.
-Expressions are not evaluated.
+This value is treated as a string, though quotes will be added to the value to match the standard import syntax.

 Given the example used throughout this file, with the information from the inline arguments and the struct tags the following code will be generated: